rblindell/DIYTranscriptomics-Repository/README.md

   Files will be updated peroidically.

 # Directory
-  Files will be organized by into folers by lecture.
+  Files will be organized by into folders by lecture.